xakur/soppusite/_posts/2023-11-28-the-easiest-way-to-love-yourself.md

 <p>6.
 I am growing more confident in who I am every day.</p>
 <p>7.
 I am deserving of self-care and self-compassion.</p>
 </div>

+Love yourself!
+Be the first one to support yourself.
+No matter how you are, you are always worthy of love.